Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 - [ ] Commit and push any uncommitted changes to GitHub
 - [ ] Go into the settings of your portfolio-website repo in GitHub and create a link for your live site
-- [ ] Make the link to your live github.io site clickable on your ReadMe.
+- [ ] Make the link to your live github.io site clickable on your README.

 ---